Northstar Line: Rolling stock

 The line opened in 2009 with five MPI MP36PH-3C locomotives and seventeen Bombardier BiLevel Coach cars.
 Each passenger car has about 140 seats and room for 355 when full with standees.
 The coaches have two doors on either side.
 Upon the opening, Metro Transit immediately announced that a sixth locomotive was being acquired from the Utah Transit Authority's FrontRunner service in the Salt Lake City area and a lease agreement was soon signed.
 Typical weekday operation requires five trains, each consisting of one locomotive and three or four coaches.
 A single train is used for weekend service, making three round trips each day.
 The platforms are only designed for five-car trains, so longer trains would require additional construction.

 Metro Transit did begin experimenting in April 2010 with six-car trains for taking riders to and from weekend Twins games at Target Field.
 These trains overhang the platform at either end and only open one door on each of the end cars.
 In May, trains serving Twins games grew to eight cars, with some completely overhanging the platforms so some riders would have to board and then walk from one car to another.
-By June, Metro Transit had decided to purchase the sixth locomotive it had leased from UTA due to high leasing costs and the need to have an extra locomotive for when others are being repaired or inspected.
+By June, Metro Transit had decided to purchase the sixth locomotive it had leased from UTA (No. 512) due to high leasing costs and the need to have an extra locomotive for when others are being repaired or inspected.
 A $10.1 million contingency fund built into the original cost of the service provided $2.85 million for buying the locomotive and repainting it in Northstar livery.

-Incidents

-By October 2014, there had been at least five deaths involving Northstar trains, with the latest being in Coon Rapids on December 13, 2019.
-There have also been two train vs. car crashes.
-In October 2014, a trainset was vandalized at the maintenance facility in Big Lake, bringing the total number of incidents on the line to seven.
+As Northstar faces shutdown due to declining ridership, Amtrak and Trinity Railway Express are considering leasing some of Northstar's equipment to fulfill demand for their services.
+TRE requested at least one locomotive, two cab cars, and three coaches from June 2025 until August 2026 in preparation for the 2026 FIFA World Cup.
+Amtrak is looking to lease one locomotive, three coaches, and one cab car for use between Chicago and Milwaukee to fulfill demand after pulling their Horizons from service in late March.